-Because joint loans give both co-borrowers equal rights, it is well-suited for people who already have joint finances or own assets together.
-Payment methods are flexible: Either you can choose to make separate monthly payments of equal or varying amounts, or you can set up monthly payments from a joint bank account.
+With joint loans, payment methods are typically flexible: Either you can choose to make separate monthly payments of equal or varying amounts, or you can set up monthly payments from a joint bank account.

-If you’re seeking a loan with a spouse or relative, and one of you has the high credit score needed to get a low interest rate and loan-to-value ratio , then a joint loan may be right for you.
+If you’re seeking a loan with a spouse or relative, and one of you has the strong credit history needed to get a low-interest rate and terms you’d prefer, then a joint loan as co-borrowers may be right for you.

-The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
+External Websites: The information and analysis provided through hyperlinks to third party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.